 If you need technical support, please contact your MOBOTIX dealer.
-If their support cannot help you, they will contact the support channel to get an answer for you as quickly as possible.
+If your dealer cannot help you, he will contact the support channel to get an answer for you as quickly as possible.

-If you have Internet access, you can open the MOBOTIX help desk to find additional information and software updates.
+If you have internet access, you can open the MOBOTIX help desk to find additional information and software updates.
 Please visit: